This keto popcorn chicken recipe is especially fun because it has 2 alternate endings! It’s kind of a choose your own adventure of low carb recipes!

 Have your low carb popcorn chicken your way with these recipe variations:

 - Want to add some veggies?
-You’re in luck, these crunchy chicken bites are the perfect topping for shredded lettuce and making a low carb chicken salad!
+You’re in luck, these crunchy chicken bites are the perfect topping for shredded lettuce and making a keto chicken salad!
 Add your favorite salad veggies and dressing, and voila!

 - Switch up the spices.
 I use my favorite blend of spices for this popcorn chicken recipe, but you can use whatever spices you want.
 Make it hotter, make it cajun– up to you.